The Allstate Sugar Bowl Believes in Champions

 Patrick Mullins, a New Orleans native who is enjoying a stellar Major League Soccer career, helped lead his amateur squad to championships in Sugar Bowl soccer events.

-In the recently completed Rio Olympics, Jemima Jelaget Sumgong made history by becoming the first Kenyan female to win gold in the marathon.
+In the 2016 Rio Olympics, Jemima Jelaget Sumgong made history by becoming the first Kenyan female to win gold in the marathon.
 Sumgong, who returned to a hero’s welcome in her country, competed in the 2006 Crescent City Classic, which is now sponsored by the Allstate Sugar Bowl.
 She’s one of several CCC alums to take part in the Olympics.

 “The Allstate Sugar Bowl has an outstanding history of turning out top level champions in not only our signature football game but also in all the sports we so proudly sponsor,” said Allstate Sugar Bowl CEO Paul Hoolahan.
 “We’d like to feature just a few of those athletes in our Sugar Bowl Believes in Champions series.
 Their stories are inspiring as many have overcome difficult obstacles on and off the field of competition.
 We hope you enjoy getting to know them.”